Batch Codes for Asynchronous Recovery of Data: Batch codes from hypergraphs of Berge girth at least 4

 We note that the upper bound in~\cite{erdos} similarly yields the lower bound

-for the optimal redundancy $\rho(k)$ of the graph-based asynchronous codes, for any fixed $t \ge 4$.
+for the optimal redundancy $\rho(k)$ of the graph-based asynchronous codes, for any fixed $t \ge 3$.

-We compare these results with their counterparts in~\cite{Vardy}, where it was shown that for any $t \ge 5$ the optimal redundancy of general (multiset primitive) linear batch codes behaves as $O(\sqrt{k} \log k)$, while for $t \in \{3,4\}$ the corresponding redundancy is $O(\sqrt{k})$.
-It is worth mentioning that for $t=4$ there is a gap between the optimal redundancy $O(\sqrt{k})$ of the codes studied in~\cite{Vardy} and the lower bound~(\ref{eq:optimal_redundancy}) for the graph-based asynchronous batch codes.
-It remains an open question what is the exact asymptotics of the optimal redundancy for the graph-based asynchronous batch codes for $t \ge 5$, and whether the lower bound~(\ref{eq:optimal_redundancy}) actually matches the upper bound $O(\sqrt{k} \log k)$ obtained in~\cite{Vardy}, or there is a gap between the optimal redundancy of these two families of codes.
+We compare these results with their counterparts for (non-asynchronous) batch codes in~\cite{Vardy}, where it was shown that for any $t \ge 5$ the optimal redundancy of general (multiset primitive) linear batch codes behaves as $O(\sqrt{k} \log k)$, while for $t \in \{3,4\}$ the corresponding redundancy is $O(\sqrt{k})$.
+It is worth mentioning that for $t \in \{3,4\}$ there is a gap between the optimal redundancy $O(\sqrt{k})$ of the codes studied in~\cite{Vardy} and the lower bound~(\ref{eq:optimal_redundancy}) for the graph-based batch codes presented in this work.
+It remains an open question what is the exact asymptotics for the graph-based asynchronous batch codes for various values of $t$, and whether the lower bound~(\ref{eq:optimal_redundancy}) actually matches for some values of $t$ the upper bound $O(\sqrt{k} \log k)$ obtained in~\cite{Vardy}, or there is a gap between the optimal redundancy of these two families of codes.